Introduction – To Course Main Photo

 Choosing the primary sales image for your course is a very important step.

-The thumbnail along with your course name may be the biggest content that potential students will see when searching or browsing available courses.
+The thumbnail and course name are often the most prominent elements potential students see when searching or browsing for courses.

-This article talks about some of the different types of course photos you can use to help advertise and ultimately sell your course.
+This article explores different types of course images you can use to effectively promote and sell your course.

 What Are Your Different Options To Include